How I Miss Venezuelan Girls

-“Follow me to the bathroom” she said.
-Never one to refuse a lady I did as she asked…
+“Follow me to the bathroom,” she said.
+Never one to refuse a lady I did exactly as she asked…

 Venezuela is world renowned for its natural assets; crystal quartz, coffee, chocolate and of course Oil.
 However, perhaps its most abundant natural (well mostly natural…) resource of all are its much celebrated beautiful women with the country producing a steady tirade of Miss World winners.

-In Merida I asked a female friend if she could clarify (said friend was married so No we didn’t.
-But she did actually suggest that I write this article and I believe her exact words were “Why don’t you write about how easy Venezuelana’s are?”).
+In Merida, I asked a female friend if she could clarify (said friend was married so No we didn’t.
+But she did actually suggest that I write this article and I believe her exact words were “Why don’t you write about how easy Venezuelan’s are?”).
 Her take on it was that whilst being foreign (and in particular British) were plus points, it was just that women in Venezuela were more forward.
 This theory does have some merit.
-Certainly even a precursory glance at a Venezuelan dancefloor points to a highly sexualised society (as do most Latin American dancefloors, there is none of the dancing around handbags nonsense we have to suffer!) and I can testify that my sometime directness was far better understood & reciprocated.
-I and other travellers concurred that sometimes it seemed easier to get girls to come straight to bathrooms with you than it was to get them to come out on actual dates.
+Certainly, even a precursory glance at a Venezuelan dancefloor point to a highly sexualized society (as do most Latin American dancefloors, there is none of the dancing around handbags nonsense we have to suffer!) and I can testify that my sometime directness was far better understood & reciprocated.
+I and other travelers concurred that sometimes it seemed easier to get girls to come straight to bathrooms with you than it was to get them to come out on actual dates.

 Eyes of Beholders